The Republic of Maldives on behalf of the Alliance of Small Island States

 Agenda Item 19: Follow up to and Implementation of the Outcomes of International Conference on Financing for Development

 11 October 2018

-I have the honour to speak on behalf of the Alliance of Small Island States (AOSIS).
-Let me begin by aligning with the statement made by the distinguished representative of the Kingdom of Thailand on behalf of the Group of 77 and China.
+- I have the honour to deliver this statement on behalf of the Alliance of Small Island States (AOSIS).
+We align ourselves with the statement delivered by the distinguished representative of Egypt on behalf of the Group of 77 and China.